 A participant with a Level 1 or 2 Level of Service (LOS) score will generally be in this tier.
-This service tier requires limited staff supports for, and personal attention to, a participant daily due to a moderately high level of independence and functioning.
+This service tier requires limited staff supports for, and personal attention to, a participant due to a moderately high level of independence and functioning.
 Behavioral needs, if any, can be met with medication or informal direction by staff.
-The person may have periods of time with indirect staff supervision where staff are onsite and available through hearing distance of a request.
+The participant may have periods of time with indirect staff supervision where staff are available within hearing distance.